suffolklibraries/sljekyll/news/_posts/2020-06-15-suffolk-libraries-marks-loneliness-awareness-week.md

 date: 2020-06-15T16:08:57.339Z
 category: news
 breadcrumb: news
-excerpt: Suffolk Libraries marks Loneliness Awareness Week
+excerpt: >
+  We're highlighting how Suffolk Libraries has been tackling isolation during lockdown.
 ---
 This week is Loneliness Awareness Week and Suffolk Libraries is highlighting the work it has been doing to tackle loneliness during lockdown and encouraging more conversations about loneliness.